wesstirk/openstartracker/LOG.md

 Looks like netcat is used to pass images to startracker.py daemon

 Seems to hang forever.. not sure what the deal is there..

+## March 2, 2021 - Wesley

+I worked on getting up to speed on the Docker file that Jackson started.
+When I run it I use:
+`docker run -it -v $(pwd)/:/root/repo startracker` that way I can edit the files and have them automatically updated in the docker image.

+All in all, the Dockerfile seems to work ok, although I have the same issue of it hanging on the images.
+It never seems to finish.

+I started looking through the unit_test.sh and the startracker.py.
+This seems like a completely convoluted system.
+Why would you setup a server expecting UDP/TCP packets just so that you could send python commands to the python script??
+I think that the next thing I am going to do when I have time is create a new script, or change the old one to just be a command line tool.
+Argparse makes that so easy.

+TODO: Update .gitignore we need to clean this up a little bit.